How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Image Source: Disruptive Advertising

-They need to work in collaboration to deliver social media content successfully.
-Along with knowing their own responsibilities, social media team members should know whom they need to get in touch with for approval and deliveries.
+Along with knowing their own responsibilities, your team members should know whom they need to get in touch with for approval and deliveries.

 Define how each role will flow into the next and allot deadlines to each role.
 This ensures that the social media content piece gets sent to the right approver at the right time.